suggap

 Plot

 Captain Anson, the officer commanding a British RASC Motor Ambulance Company in Tobruk, is suffering from battle fatigue and alcoholism.
-Ahead of the Siege of Tobruk by the German Afrika Korps, Anson and most of his unit are ordered to evacuate to Alexandria.
-During the evacuation Anson, MSM Tom Pugh and two nurses, Sister Diana Murdoch and Sister Denise Norton, become separated from the others in an Austin K2/Y ambulance nicknamed Katy.
-The quartet decide to drive across the desert back to British lines.
+Ahead of the Axis capture of Tobruk by the Afrika Korps, Anson's unit is ordered to evacuate to Alexandria.
+Anson, MSM Tom Pugh and two nurses, Sister Diana Murdoch and Sister Denise Norton, become separated from the others in an Austin K2/Y ambulance nicknamed Katy.
+Attempting to reach British lines they encounter an Afrikaner South African officer, Captain van der Poel.
+Van der Poel tells Anson he has three bottles of gin in his pack, thus persuading Anson to allow him to accompany them to safety in Alexandria.